vmwshop/tutorials/spacy.md

 Serialization | Saving objects to files or byte strings

 ### Feature Comparison
 Natural Language Understanding is an active area of research and development, so there are many different tools or technologies catering to different use-cases.
-The table below summarizes a few libraries (spaCy, NLTK, AllenNLP, StanfordNLP and TensorFlow) to help you get a feel what is good for what.
+The table below summarizes a few libraries to help you get a feel of which to use for what.

  Use | spaCy | NLTK | AllenNLP | StanfordNLP | TensorFlow
  ------------ | ------------- | ------------- | ------------- | ------------- | -------------